 Every five years, international organizations under the guidance of ILCOR are required to take action in regards to specific guideline changes made, when it comes to life support procedures, first aid and other important aspects within the medical emergency field.
 These guidelines differ from country to country and continent to continent since different organisations are responsible for different regions.
 In the upcoming months organisations around the globe will restructure their training material in accordance to these new guidelines.
+The latest guidelines where published on October 15th 2015.
+In this blog post we would like to list the summary of highlights from the ‘Basic Life Support’ guidelines for adults and children that concern trained providers.
+CPR remains unchanged and trained providers should perform chest compressions for all victims in cardiac arrest.
+Both compressions and ventilations are essential with the combination of 30 compressions and 2 ventilations. |

 The depth and speed of chest compressions remain unchanged.
 Compressions should not be interrupted for more than 10 seconds to provide ventilations.
 Defibrillation within 3-5 min of collapse can produce survival rates as high as 50-70 %.
 In public places with high density of citizens, AEDs should be accessible to the public.